This post first appeared on VICE Canada.

 So how long are you guys going to be on the ice for?

-SM: Well, pretty much the whole season.
+Sarah: Well, pretty much the whole season.
 We're leaving February 1.
 We didn't want to leave too much earlier because we're still waiting for the ocean to freeze up solid and for there to be good snow pack.
-And then we're probably expecting 100-120 days, but if we can do it faster, we will because we definitely don't want to be caught out there with 14 dogs and no snow.
+And then we're probably expecting 100 to 120 days, but if we can do it faster, we will because we definitely don't want to be caught out there with 14 dogs and no snow.

 Oh my god, 120 days out on the ice.